 Although the magnitude of all addiction is huge, their apparent cause is not new.
 If you are thirsty, and swimming in the ocean, you will be thirstier the more you drink the ocean’s salty water.
 Likewise, the world we live in only has salty water on offer to us all.
 It was said that Alexander the Great wept when there were no more worlds to conquer.

 As Christians, there is no doubt about it that addiction is a sin.
-You have the right to choose your kicks but you can’t control the kickback.
+Sin by nature is very enslaving, the more you indulge, the more it controls the indulger.
+You have the right to choose your kicks but you cannot control the kickback.
 John Wesley (founder of the Methodist church) while away studying sent a message to his mother, Susanna, asking her for the meaning of sin.
 Here is a quotation from her response:

 “Whatever weakens your reason, impairs the tenderness of your conscience, obscures your sense of God, takes off your relish for spiritual things, whatever increases the authority of the body over the mind, that thing is a sin to you, however innocent it may seems itself.” – Susanna Wesley